icopy-site/awesome/docs/awesome/awesome-umbraco.md

 ### Deployment

-* [Courier*](https://umbraco.com/products/umbraco-courier/) - Deploy changes from within the back-office. **(https://github.com/umbraco-community/awesome-umbraco/blob/master/Developed by Umbraco HQ)**
+* [Courier*](https://umbraco.com/products/umbraco-courier/) - Deploy changes from within the back-office. **(Developed by Umbraco HQ)**
-* [Courier Contrib](https://github.com/umbraco/Umbraco.Courier.Contrib) - Adds data-resolvers for the most popular Umbraco community packages - these are used by Courier to aid with the deployment and transferring of content/property-data to a target environment. **(https://github.com/umbraco-community/awesome-umbraco/blob/master/Maintained by Umbraco HQ)**
+* [Courier Contrib](https://github.com/umbraco/Umbraco.Courier.Contrib) - Adds data-resolvers for the most popular Umbraco community packages - these are used by Courier to aid with the deployment and transferring of content/property-data to a target environment. **(Maintained by Umbraco HQ)**
 * [Deploy Contrib](https://github.com/umbraco/Umbraco.Deploy.Contrib) - Offers value-connectors for the most popular Umbraco community packages.
-To allow Umbraco Cloud deploy to transfer content/property-data to a target environment. **(https://github.com/umbraco-community/awesome-umbraco/blob/master/Maintained by Umbraco HQ)** _Umbraco Cloud only_
+To allow Umbraco Cloud deploy to transfer content/property-data to a target environment. **(Maintained by Umbraco HQ)** _Umbraco Cloud only_

 ## eCommerce &amp; CRM